-Another reason why your plants may suffer broken and bent stems is the use of growing methods.
+Another reason why your plants may suffer broken and bent stems are the use of growing methods.
 Because they want to get high yields quickly, a section of growers may resort to using low-stress or high-stress growing techniques.

 Depending on the techniques used, branches, stems or even leaves can start to break or bend on their own.
 You need to exercise caution when choosing your growing technique, lest, you risk nursing several bent or broken branches and stems on your parcel of land.

 Some inexperienced weed growers may argue that their plants bent but did not break.
 Is that enough reason to smile?
 Hardly!
 Even if your marijuana pants did not lose their stems or branches to complete breakage, there would still be an impact on their vigor and health, things that affect the final yield.